UnionOfRAD/li3_behaviors/README.md

 common logic to be encapsulated inside behaviors for keeping models light and composed only by its own business logic.

-The goal of this project is to work out and finalize a model behavior implementation that in the future can be integrated into Lithium.
-We are depending on PHP >= 5.4 here as we want to use new features like traits and short array syntax.

 ## Usage

 ### Managing and Loading Behaviors